camaraproject/CarrierBillingCheckOut/documentation/API_documentation/Carrier_Billing_Payment_API.md

 Developers may provide a callback URL on which status change notifications regarding the payment can be received from the service provider.
 This is an optional parameter.

-**App-Flow (between the application client and application server)** The precise application data flow the developer wants to prioritize and have stable latency or throughput for.
-This flow is in the current API version determined by the identifiers used for the user equipment and the application server.
-And can be further elaborated with details such as ports or port-ranges.
-Future version of the API might allow more detailed flow identification features.

 Sample API invocations are presented in Section 4.6.